ElawBek/transparent-upgradeable-proxy-example/README.md

-# Example of a minimal proxy clone
+# Example of a Transparent upgradeable proxy

 This is an implementation for [Transparent upgradeable proxy](https://docs.openzeppelin.com/contracts/4.x/api/proxy#TransparentUpgradeableProxy)